 - Familiarity with culturally responsive teaching or other equity-based pedagogy.

-- Familiarity with the public school systems in CT River valley of Western MA.
+- Familiarity with the public school systems in Berkshire County region of Western MA.

 - Experience delivering urban environmental education programming or equivalent.